 3 Don’ts of Investing3 min read • April 18, 2019

 Success is often dependent on avoiding mistakes.
-Yet we often get so caught up in what we think we should do, we sometimes take our eye off of evading the bad moves that can undermine our long-term success.
+Yet we often get so caught up in what we think we should do, we sometimes take our eyes off of evading the bad moves that can undermine our long-term success.

 Avoiding these three investing mistakes will help you reach your goals.

 Mistake #1: Waiting to get started.
-The earlier you start saving for a long-term goal, the less of your own money you will need to invest, because you’re giving compounding more time to work its magic.
+The earlier you start saving for a long-term goal, the less of your own money you will need to invest because you’re giving compounding more time to work its magic.

-Let’s say you’re 30 years old and you commit to saving $500 a month for retirement, and you will earn an annualized 7% return.
+Let’s say you’re 30 years old and you commit to saving $500 a month for retirement, and you will earn an annualized seven percent return.
 If you stick with that plan for 10 years, you will have more than $86,000 at age 40, and $1.3 million by age 70.
 If you instead wait until age 40 to get serious with the saving, that same $500 a month will get you to about $610,000 by the time you are 70.
-Just a 10 year difference in when you got started (during which you contribute $60,000) nets you a potential retirement pot that is more than double what you will have if you wait until age 40 to start saving.
+Just a 10-year difference in when you got started (during which you contribute $60,000) nets you a potential retirement pot that is more than double what you will have if you wait until age 40 to start saving.

 Mistake #2: Reacting to the latest news, or office chatter.
-When you are investing for a long-term goal, such as retirement, a hands off approach will be a key to your success.
+When you are investing for a long-term goal, such as retirement, a hands-off approach will be key to your success.
 Jack Bogle, the legendary founder of the Vanguard fund group who died this past winter, framed the goal as: “Don’t just do something.
 Stand there.”
 Bogle’s point was that staying the course and sticking to your strategy is the secret sauce of investing.
 That’s true when markets are on a tear and you think you should pile more in, and it’s even more important when stocks are getting slammed and you want to bail.

 3. Not being a fee fanatic.
-When you invest in mutual funds or exchange traded funds there is an embedded annual fee, called the annual expense ratio.
+When you invest in mutual funds or exchange-traded funds there is an embedded annual fee, called the annual expense ratio.
 You will never see a line-item in your statement telling you what the expense ratio for a given fund or ETF is.
 Rather, it’s a fee that is shaved off of the gross performance of a fund.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.